 |AVAILABILITY||From April 1st to October 31st.
 The Périgord countryside is especially beautiful in spring and autumn.|

-Today you will enjoy a relaxing walk from Badefols-sur-Dordogne to the Medieval village of Cadouin, built around an imposing 12th century Cistercian Abbey.
+Today you will enjoy a relaxing walk from Belvès to the Medieval village of Cadouin, built around an imposing 12th century Cistercian Abbey.
 First stroll through the truly beautiful deciduous forests full of oaks, chestnuts, and beech trees, where absolute tranquility reigns.
+You will catch glimpses of centuries-old stone bridges and quaint hamlets, each with its own story to tell.
 In springtime, wildflowers abound, including several species of orchids.
 In autumn you’ll find a palette of unlikely yellow, red and golden colours and you’ll have a wide range of wild fruits to choose from (blackberries, raspberries, hazelnuts and chestnuts).

 Day 4: Circular walk from Cadouin